Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

-\textbf{Compositional Generation Methods Fail to Mitigate Role Bias.} Table~\ref{tab:vqa_comparison} shows that despite specialized architectures and training on compositional datasets, recent methods struggle with directional role bias.
-All models retain high $\boldsymbol{\beta}$ values, indicating a consistent collapse toward frequent role pattern.
-IterComp and RPG offer only modest gains over SDXL compared to `FT-Inter', with RPG showing \textbf{ high spatial bias despite region-controlled generation}, highlighting that distributional priors, not architecture alone, drive the failure.
+\textbf{Compositional generation methods fail to mitigate role bias.} Table~\ref{tab:compare_with_compositional} shows that despite specialized architectures and training on compositional datasets, recent methods struggle with directional role bias.
+All models retain high $\boldsymbol{\beta}$ values, indicating a consistent collapse toward frequent role patterns.
+IterComp and RPG offer only modest gains over SDXL compared to ReBind, with RPG showing \textbf{high spatial bias despite region-controlled generation}, highlighting that distributional priors, not architecture alone, drive the failure.
 Further, we observe that R2F and RRNet, methods designed for rare concept generation and action relation, respectively, are not effective, suggesting that current methods do not mitigate the existing bias in T2I models.
-SLD performs comparably to `FT Inter'. on individual criteria but shows significantly higher overall bias ($+8.7$ $\beta$).
+SLD performs comparably to ReBind on individual criteria but shows significantly higher overall bias ($+8.7$ $\beta$).
 Note that SLD optimizes for VQAScore via image editing based on GPT-4o feedback, which can lead to superficial improvements (i.e., score hacking) rather than faithful generation.

-\textbf{Passive/Active Compositions Facilitate Generalization to Rare Compositions through Better Role-Binding} Table~\ref{tab:vqa_comparison} shows FT Inter. significantly reduces SDXL’s bias across all criteria (i.e., both global score and target criteria)--e.g., 5.1 on spatial, 5.8 on facial expression, and 15.2 on global alignment, while up to 5.10 on spatial and 5.8 on `non-spatial' like facial expression.
-This supports our hypothesis: using active and passive compositions helps the model internalize role bindings and recover relation directionality to successfully generate rare compositions (examples in Fig.~\ref{fig:main_examples}).
+\textbf{Passive/active compositions facilitate generalization to rare compositions through better role-binding.} Tab.~\ref{tab:compare_with_compositional} shows that ReBind significantly reduces SDXL bias across all criteria (i.e., both global score and target criteria)--e.g., 5.1 on spatial, 5.8 on facial expression, and 15.2 on global alignment.
+This supports that active/passive compositions help the model internalize role bindings and recover relation directionality to successfully generate rare compositions (examples in Fig.~\ref{fig:main_examples}).